-You will begin being supported by a social worker in the Leaving Care or UASC team around the time you turn 16, up to the age of 18, who specialises in this area.
+You will begin being supported by a social worker in the care leavers or 16+ service around the time you turn 16, up to the age of 18, who specialises in your care.
+You could also be co-allocated a personal advisor who will help support you with regards to preparation for independence and leaving care working alongside your social worker.
 This is to help you to develop your independent living skills through developing and updating your pathway plan.
 The social worker is required to fulfil the council's obligations as your corporate parent.
 Your leaving care social worker is there to hear your voice and support you to think about your present and past, but also and importantly, your future.
 Your social worker will work with you and the people who are important to you to ensure that you achieve the goals you set together.
 They need to ensure that you receive appropriate care, education and health services.

 Your social worker needs to visit you face-to-face in your accommodation a minimum of once every six weeks, or three months if you have been living in your accommodation for over one year and there are no concerns about this accommodation.
-This will be agreed within your child in care review and will be the case until you turn 18, unless your circumstances change.
+This will be the case until you turn 18.

-Your social worker will, as much as possible, work hard to meet your wishes and feelings, but sometimes they won't be able to give you everything that you want, particularly if they are concerned about your safety.
-The Leaving Care and UASC team is there to support you to take control of your own future.
+Your social worker will as much as possible work hard to meet your wishes and feelings, but sometimes they won't be able to give you everything that you want, particularly if they are concerned about your safety.
+The Care Leavers Service is there to support you to take control of your own future.

 A personal advisor is an experienced support worker who is not a social worker.
-Personal advisors have different backgrounds and qualifications, some of them in youth work.
+Personal advisors have different backgrounds and qualifications, some of them in youth work, others in psychology.
 There is no one personal advisor qualification.
 The personal advisor is there to offer you support, advice, guidance and assistance to help you develop your independence.

-You should see your personal advisor face-to-face a minimum of once every two months, visits can also be less than two months as specified in your pathway plan, but you can speak to them on the phone more often than that.
+You should see your personal advisor face to face a minimum of once every two months, visits can also be less than two months as specified in your pathway plan, but you can speak to them on the phone more often than that.
 You can talk to your personal advisor about how often you'd like to see and speak to them.
 This is also specified in your pathway plan.
 Once you reach 21 years of age you can decide if you'd like to remain supported by your personal advisor.